apriori/xfbuild/readme.txt

         you're already running.

 == Usage Instructions ==
-    To get an executable use the +o switch: xfBuild +omain.exe main.d (or +omain for linux)
+    To output an executable use the +o switch: xfBuild +omain.exe main.d (or +omain for linux)

-    To avoid compiling modules in a path (e.g. Phobos since DMD links it in implicitly) use the +xpath option:
+    To avoid compiling modules in a path (e.g. Phobos, since DMD links it in implicitly) use the +xpath option:
         xfbuild +omain.exe +xpath=D:\DMD\dmd2\src main.d